de-ravendell/read/read.md

 In a blue flame I appeared in a completely unfamiliar place.
 It appeared that I was in a dungeon where no lights could ever access.

-With my new wand in hand, I tried casting the charm that I'd read millions of times in my father Gale's memoir of his adventures.
+With my new wand in hand, I tried casting the charm that I'd read millions of times in my father Gale's notes of his experiments on magical creatures.

 "Lumos!"

 But it wasn't the bright light that was lit up on the wand tip.
 Instead, a dim silvery spot glowed.